 For instance if you’ve ever been applying for something, or filling out a long form, or even writing a story and submitting it, whatever… then you get to a form field that says “IFHF PIN #” with “What’s this?” next to it and naturally you have no idea what that is so you click “What’s this?” and WHAM! you’re taken away from the page losing everything that just took you a half hour to fill out.
 That is actually the worst thing I can imagine happening regarding how windows open.

 Now, as far as new windows opening is concerned the worst scenario here is where all internal pages on the same site are opening in new windows like GoDaddy, the absolute worst host.
 I personally have my blog set to automatically open all external links in new windows.
 Why?
-Because blog articles are informational and chalk full of quick reference links, it doesn’t mean that someone is done reading an article and wants to lose their place over quickly checking a reference.
+Because blog articles are informational and chock-full of quick reference links, it doesn’t mean that someone is done reading an article and wants to lose their place over quickly checking a reference.

 Well, the User Should Decide Then